ghostsniper950213/project-pistol/README.md

 <br />

 1. Decompress the compressed package
-2. If you need to use ShadowSocks, edit config.txt and fill the software configuration in host and port (the default values have been filled in), otherwise delete the values
+2. If you need to use ShadowSocks, edit config.txt and fill the software configuration into host and port, otherwise delete the values
 3. Double-click run.cmd to run the program
 4. Try to get the local LAN IP address, such as using the ipconfig command
 5. Enter ip:8848 (e.g. 192.168.1.1:8848) in the address bar of your mobile browser to access